China Travel Journal: The Far West

 29-06-2008 According to the reception of our hotel 10 am Beijing time, so 8 am local time, is the best time to go to the Sunday market.
 The market in Kashgar however is the mother of all markets in all Cemtral Asia and we don't want to take the risk to miss out on anything of it.
 At 8 Beijing time, the sun is barely up here in the far West, we're going out.

 A taxi takes us to the market area of the city.
 There we see a lot of clothing and fruit being brought in, but we don't see a thing yet of the animal market, which seems to us like the most interesting part.
 With our point-it picture book we ask a few people where the cows are sold, and the sheep and the goats.
 As usually in China, we're first sent in various directions.
-Fortunately this Bringing cattle to the Sunday Market of Kashgarisn't truely China and after a questioning around a bit more an Uigur takes action and arranges a motortaxi, who shall take us to the cattle market for 10 Yuan.
+Fortunately this isn't truely China and after a questioning around a bit more an Uigur takes action and arranges a motortaxi, who shall take us to the cattle market for 10 Yuan.
 Turns out the cattle market is on the opposite side of the city and hasn't been anywhere near the fruit- and produce market for yeeeaaars.
 After what seems like eternity, in the uncomfortable boot of the motorbike, we get there and against our expectations there's not all that much activity here as well.
 There's about twenty cows and some donkeys and sheep, but as we're walking around there's more cattle being brought as well.
 Trading has already started however, as the one who comes first will drink the best goat milk tonight.

 When the sun rises suddenly two busloads of tourists are being launched at the entrance, we meet them as we're just leaving.
 We take the bus back to the other market, where we're surprised about the huge crowds, the quantity and variety of products and the inventiveness of a grinder "on a bicycle" (see film below).